 Visit our workshop section of the website to learn more and how to participate.

 To join either of these, please email email@example.com.

 Women’s Center L.E.A.V.E.s are Leaders who Educate, Advocate, and lift Voices for gender Equity.
 The Women’s Center L.E.A.V.E.s peer education program is part of Wake Forest University P.E.E.R.S., which is an initiative offered through the Office of Wellbeing.

 All Wake Forest University students are invited to apply to participate in Women’s Center L.E.A.V.E.s.

 “L.E.A.V.E.
 The Patriarchy Behind” and learn more here

 Students participating in the Women’s History Month Project will plan, implement, advertise, and attend Women’s History Month programming in March.
-This group of students is expected to meet regularly as a group (when classes are in session) with the Women’s Center Assistant Director November through February, with programming happening in March.
 The Women’s History Month Project is open to all Wake Forest University students.